tomzx/blog.tomrochette.com-content/fitness-trackers/item.md

 - None at the moment.

 ## Cons
+- The bracelet broke about 4 months after I purchased it.
 - Cannot get fine grained data.
 - Doesn't do real time heart rate tracking.
 - Heart rate day availability is very odd.
 Seems to lag out and may display only in chunks.